robert/robert.github.com/_posts/2014-03-07-lessons-from-a-silion-valley-job-search.md

 I would therefore suggest not relying on or expecting much such freestyle inbound interest, unless you are a either a rockstar or more highly trafficked than I. That said, I was mostly writing technical and other labour-of-love posts, and it would be interesting to see what would happen if you made a 30k hit score on Hacker News.

 My "Hire Me" page turned out to be most useful as a way to get people from my cover letter/CV onto my blog ("Here's some further detail on what I'm all about"), and to cram a load of impressive but only tangentially relevant info into any application.
 With this in mind, a "Hire Me" page and banner are very worthwhile things to do, but should not be relied on to generate inbound interest.
-I've left my page up for posterity here.
-[LINK]
+I've <a href="/old-hire-me">left my page up for posterity</a>.

 <h3>3.
 General Interviews</h3>